Working with source code

 - Sending custom events, gaze data, and sensor data.

-- Registering and tracking dynamic objects.
+- Registering and tracking Dynamic Objects.

 - Requesting and submitting Exit Polls.